Joints of the Body

 This joint is formed in places where one bone has a ball-shaped or a rounded surface that fits into a cup-shaped or concave depression found on the other bone.
 This contact between bones with such structures forms a synovial joint.
 It can allow a movement of 360 degrees.
 Joints on the hip region are examples of a ball and socket joint where the femur bone fits into the pelvis cavity.

-Hinge joints operate the way a door does.
+Hinge joints of the body operate the way a door does.
 It allows a single plane movement just like closing and opening a door.
 Strong ligaments connect the bones and aid in movement.
 Examples of hinge joints are the knee, between fingers, and the elbow.

 This joint is formed when one two bones meet with one having a bony cylinder and the other having a ring-like structure.
 Movement of this joint is usually a half circle and it occurs when one bone rotates around another.
 One example of this type of joint is where the first spine vertebra joins the skull to the second spine vertebra.
 This joint facilitates rotation of the head.